Pet Care Home

 Habitat: Distribution / Background

-The Shepard's Pygmy Angelfish Centropyge shepardi was described rather recently by Randall & Yasuda in 1979.
-They are found in the Western Pacific, from the Mariana and Ogasawara (Bonin) Islands, and occasionally off the Izu Islands south of Japan.
-Possibly southwest of Palau.
-They inhabit depths from 33 to 184 feet (10 - 56 m).
+The Shepard’s Pygmy Angelfish Centropyge shepardi was described by Randall & Yasuda in 1979.
+They are found in the Western Pacific, from the Mariana Islands located east of the Philippines, the Ogasawara (Bonin) Islands and occasionally off the Izu Islands, both located south of Japan.
+Also possibly southwest of Palau.

-Some common names fish is known by are Shepard's Pygmy Angel, Shepard’s Pygmy Angelfish, Mango Angelfish, Shepard’s Angelfish, Shepard's Dwarf Angel, and Shepard's Dwarf Angelfish.
+Some other common names it is known by include Shepard’s Pygmy Angel, Mango Angelfish, Shepard’s Angelfish, Shepard’s Dwarf Angel, and Shepard’s Dwarf Angelfish.
 The coloring is close to the inside of a mango, so this variation of a common name is probably the most descriptive.
-But it is more popularly called Shepard's Angelfish since it was named after its first collector, John.
+But it is more popularly called Shepard’s Angelfish since it was named after its first collector, John.
 W. Shepard, of the Marine Laboratory of the University of Guam.

 • Scientific Name: Centropyge shepardi

-• Social Grouping: Harems - In the wild, they are usually found solitarily or in harems of one male with 2 to 7 females.
+• Social Grouping: Harems – They are found solitarily or in harems of one male with 3 to 7 females.

 • IUCN Red List: LC - Least Concern - Stable population